 - Promoting entrepreneurship by supporting research, innovation and development programmes.

-KADDB provides the Jordan Armed Forces-Arab Army with advanced technical and scientific services in several fields, such as applied engineering and research.
+JODDB provides the Jordan Armed Forces-Arab Army with advanced technical and scientific services in several fields, such as applied engineering and research.
 It also attracts research projects with added value and develops their concepts into actual designs, which are then implemented by manufacturing test-ready samples.
-This phase entails actual production, according to international standards, a process that has turned KADDB into a hub for creativity and innovation.
+This phase entails actual production, according to international standards, a process that has turned JODDB into a hub for creativity and innovation.

-Through the implementation of its strategy, KADDB seeks to build its capacities by developing human resources, qualifying engineers and enriching their knowledge in scientific research, design as well as development.
+Through the implementation of its strategy, JODDB seeks to build its capacities by developing human resources, qualifying engineers and enriching their knowledge in scientific research, design as well as development.
 Its goals also include devising applied solutions that increase the power of defence technology.

 Founded in January 2006, the King Abdullah II Centre for Excellence (KACE) aims to spread a culture of excellence and to function as a national point of reference to identify Jordan’s competitiveness by adopting best practices and incorporating them into the standards of the awards it launches and implements across all sectors.